abhayra12/taxi_rides_ny_dbt/README.md

-# DBT Project Setup Guide: NYC Taxi Rides
+# NYC Taxi Rides Analysis With DBT

 This guide will walk you through setting up and developing a DBT project for analyzing NYC taxi ride data using DBT Cloud.